 Before getting into how the critical path method of scheduling works, we should go over some key elements involved within it.

-Every activity, or task, will need to have a duration.
-Durations are the amount of time required to complete the task.
-Durations can be tracked using different units, such as hours, days, weeks, or months, but most scheduling softwares uses days by default.
-Durations are determined before an activity actually begins, and actual durations can differ from planned durations if unforeseen circumstances or delays occur.
+Every activity/task will need to have a duration.
+Durations are the amount of time required to complete the tasks.
+You can track durations using different units, such as hours, days, weeks, or months.
+Most scheduling Software uses days by default.
+Durations are determined before an activity begins.
+Actual durations can differ from planned durations if unforeseen circumstances or delays occur.

-Dependencies indicate how tasks relate to each other within the overall project.
-For example, are the tasks going to be performed sequentially (one after the other) or in parallel (at the same time).
-Oftentimes, one task may require another task to start or finish before it can begin.
-For example, an activity for Strip Concrete Footings can only begin once an activity for Pour Concrete Footings finishes.
-Dependencies are shown in CPM schedules as relationships, otherwise known as logic or ties.
-Activity relationships will define the sequence and dependencies between two tasks.
+Dependencies show how tasks relate to each other within the project as a whole.
+For example, dependencies can show whether tasks are going to be performed sequentially (one after the other) or parallel (at the same time).
+Often, one task may require another task to start or finish before it can begin.
+For instance, an activity for Strip Concrete Footings may only begin once an activity for Pour Concrete Footings finishes.
+Dependencies are shown in CPM schedules as relationships, AKA logic or ties.
+Relationships define the sequence and dependencies between two tasks.
 CPM scheduling uses activity relationships and durations to identify the project’s critical path.

 The critical path, also called the longest path, is a sequence of tasks that directly affect the project’s finish date.
 Each of the tasks along the critical path are called critical activities, and if any of these activities are delayed, the project as a whole will be delayed as well.
 Critical activities must finish by their planned finish date in order to ensure that the overall project finishes on time.
 The critical path is composed of the project activities with the least amount of float.

-Float, also known as slack, is the amount of time that a task can be delayed before impacting the next schedule in sequence and the overall project completion.
-If a task has float, it is known as non-critical and can be delayed a certain amount of time without necessarily delaying the rest of the schedule.
-The activities on the critical path will have no float, meaning that they cannot be delayed.
-CPM scheduling will calculate activity floats in order to find which activities are critical and which are non-critical.
+Float, also known as slack, is the amount of time that a task can be delayed without affecting the next task– and therefore the overall project.
+If a task has float, it can be delayed for a certain amount of time without necessarily delaying the rest of the schedule.
+This is known as a non-critical task.
+The activities on the critical path will have no float.
+This means that they cannot be delayed.
+CPM scheduling calculates activity floats to find activities that are critical and non-critical.

 Earliest Start Date

-The earliest start date is the earliest date that each task can start in relation to the overall project.
-The earliest start date for the first activity within the project will generally be the project’s earliest start date as well.
+The “earliest start date” is the earliest date that each task can start in the project.
+The earliest start date for the first activity in the project is usually the overall project’s earliest start date as well.
 The CPM algorithm will calculate early start dates for each activity to indicate the earliest date that each can begin.

 Latest Start Date

-The latest start date is the latest possible date that each task can start in order for the project to be completed on time.
-If an activity starts past their late start date, the following activity and overall project may be adversely affected.
-The CPM algorithm will calculate late start dates for each activity to indicate the latest possible date that each can begin.
+The “latest start date” is the latest possible date that each task can start in order to complete the project on time.
+If an activity starts past its’ late start date, the following activity and the project as a whole could be negatively affected.
+The CPM algorithm will calculate late start dates for each activity to indicate possible dates that each can begin.

 Earliest Finish Date

-The earliest finish date is the earliest date that each task can finish in relation to the overall project.
-The CPM algorithm will calculate early finish dates for each activity to indicate the earliest date that each can be completed.
+The “earliest finish date” is the earliest date that each task can be completed in relation to the overall project.
+The CPM algorithm calculates early finish dates for each activity to indicate the earliest date that each can be completed.

 Latest Finish Date

-The latest finish date is the latest possible date that each task can finish in order for the project to be completed on time.
-If an activity finishes past their late finish date, the following activity and overall project may be adversely affected.
-The CPM algorithm will calculate late start dates for each activity to indicate the latest possible date that each can begin.
+The “latest finish date” is the latest possible date that each task can be completed for the project to finish on time.
+If an activity finishes past its’ late finish date, the following activity and the whole project could be negatively affected.
+The CPM algorithm calculates late start dates for each activity to show the latest possible date that each can start.

 How Does the Critical Path Method of Scheduling Work?

-CPM Scheduling works by running through the sequences of activities twice to assign early and late dates for each activity.
-Although most scheduling software perform the critical path method automatically on project schedules, it can also be performed manually to identify each activity’s early dates, late dates, and amounts of total float.
+CPM scheduling works by running through the sequence of activities twice.
+During this time, it assigns early and late start dates for each activity.
+Although most scheduling software programs perform the critical path automatically, you can also do it manually.

-In order to perform the critical path method to your project, you will first need to have a list of defined tasks with durations and relationships.
-Tying activities together with relationships will give you a sequential order of completion.
+To perform the critical path method for your project, you will first need a list of defined tasks with durations and relationships.
+Tying together activities and relationships will give you a sequential order of completion.
 Let’s look at the following project example:

-In this example, the sequence of activities begins with activity A, which has 2 days of duration.
-When activity A finishes, activity B, with a duration of 3 days, and activity D, with a duration of 10 days, will begin.
-When activity B finishes, activity C, with a duration of 1 day, will begin.
-Lastly, activity E, with a duration of 5 days, will begin once activities D and C have both been completed.
+In this example, the sequence of activities begins with activity A, which has a duration of 2 days.
+When activity A finishes, activity B and D will begin.
+Activity B has a duration of 3 days, and activity D has a duration of 10 days.
+When activity B finishes, activity C, with a 1 day duration, will begin.
+After D and C have completed, activity E will begin.
+Activity E has a duration of 5 days.

 The Critical Path Method will run through these activities twice to assign each activity early dates and late dates.

 First, the CPM algorithm will run a forward pass through the schedule.
-Starting with the first activity, it will move forward to assign each activity an early start date and an early finish date.
+It will start with the first activity and then move forward to assign each activity an early start and finish date.
 These early dates are the most optimistic start and finish dates for your project.
 Early dates can be calculated manually using the following calculation: